Adnan-Sarkar/Product-Home-Page-Project-7/README.md

 ##  What I have learned in this project?
 - Flex-box for elements alignment.
 - Clear understanding of CSS positioning property.
-- Perfect use of ::before/::after selector in CSS
+- Perfect use of ::before/::after selector in CSS.
+- Media queries for responsive design.

 ## ⏲ Time to finish the project
-It took me around 4-5 hours to complete this project.
+It took me around 7 hours to complete this project.

 ## 📢 Social Links
 - [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/adnan-sarkar-8b54341a0/)